 Addictions impact more than just the person addicted.
 All addictions – substance-use disorders (e.g. alcoholism & drug abuse) and behavioral addictions (e.g. gambling disorder) – impact family, friends, co-workers, and others.
+Family involvement in addiction recovery can impact the outcome of a loved one’s recovery.

 It is difficult as a family member to watch a loved one held captive in the grips of addiction.
 Observing the suffering and pain the addict experiences is almost unbearable.
 Knowing that the addicted person did not want this for themselves and neither did you, prompts loved ones to seek a remedy to assist and make the pain and suffering go away as the pain the loved one experiences grows too.